-Custom Workflows
+Custom Workflows to FlashBoards

 FlashBoards supports custom workflows for both local ComfyUI and RunningHub cloud execution.
 Drop workflow files into a designated folder and they appear automatically in the Models modal with a cyan "Custom" badge.